Sinkholes: Is Climate Change Causing More? | LatestLY

 Drought linked to climate change is lowering groundwater levels because rainfall is not replenishing water sources.
 But because people still need access to water, they are pumping lots of it, which in turn, exacerbates the risk of sinkholes.
 In populated areas, that also means buildings are more vulnerable to collapse.

-"If you pull water out of a juice box too fast, the sides cave in," said Antonios E. Marsellos, associate professor of geology, environment, and sustainability at Hofstra University in New York State."That's like pumping too much groundwater, so the support of the underground weakens and may collapse just like the juice box that bent."
+"If you pull water out of a juice box too fast, the sides cave in," said Antonios E. Marsellos, associate professor of geology, environment, and sustainability at Hofstra University in the state of New York."That's like pumping too much groundwater, so the support of the underground weakens and may collapse just like the juice box that bent."

 Marsellos, who published research on climate change effects on sinkhole formations,

-Marsellos and his team looked at freeze-thaw cycles in Long Island, New York State, over a period of close to 80 years and found that increased temperatures due to climate change weakens the stability of the soil and has a direct impact on sinkhole formations.
+Marsellos and his team looked at freeze-thaw cycles in Long Island, New York, over a period of close to 80 years and found that increased temperatures due to climate change has weakened the stability of the soil and has a direct impact on sinkhole formations.

 Experts rely on technologies such as satellite remote sensing and ground-penetrating radar to detect subtle ground subsidence and underground voids to spot sinkholes before they collapse, said Yang.
 Other detection methods include monitoring groundwater levels and conducting geotechnical surveys before building in the area.